oracle/weblogic-deploy-tooling/site/security_users_groups_roles.md

 - The processing of users, groups, and roles will only take place when using the [Create Domain Tool](create.md)
 - WebLogic global roles are only supported with WebLogic Server version 12.2.1 or greater
 - WebLogic global roles are only updated for the WebLogic security XACML role mapping provider (i.e. `XACMLRoleMapper`)
+- The user and group processing is not complete, groups are created but users are only assigned to the `Administrators` group